Go From Confused To Camera-Confident

 Without Reading Your Manual!

 Feeling confused about the buttons, dials, modes and menus on your camera?
-Sign up today and by the end of February, you'll be capturing photos you love in all four professional modes!
+Sign up today and by mid-May, you'll be capturing photos you love in all four professional modes!
 Guaranteed!

 You've bought a camera to take wonderful photos...

 But the photos you take aren't as good as the ones you shoot with your iPhone.

 You're smart.
 You know you should be able to figure this out.
 But you're also busy.

 You've taken a photography class or two thinking that it will help, but you end up more frustrated and confused.
 You ask questions and the reply is always, "Read your manual."

 You'd like to shorten the learning curve and get to the fun and creative part!
 You know you can do it.

 All you need is the right teacher and the right teaching technique: a step-by-step system for learning to use your camera to take photos you love.

 I'd like to invite you to join Camera Mechanics, where you'll go from confused to camera-confident.